Amulya-999/vsdsquadron-mini-internship/README.md

 #### HARDWARE CONNECTIONS

-Input: Six inputs of single bit are connected to the GPIO pins of VSDSquadron Mini to push buttons placed on the breadboard.
+##### input : Six inputs of single bit are connected to the GPIO pins of VSDSquadron Mini to push buttons placed on the breadboard.
-Outputs: One LED is connected to display the output from the GPIO pins of mini board.
+##### output : One LED is connected to display the output on breadboard from the GPIO pins of mini board.